Radio City Music Hall - New York City

 Sources:

-Junchen, David L. The WurliTzer Pipe Organ – An Illustrated History.
-Compiled and edited by Jeff Weiler.
-Indianapolis: The American Theatre Organ Society, 2005.
+Junchen, David L., comp. and ed. by Jeff Weiler.
+The WurliTzer Pipe Organ – An Illustrated History.
+Chicago: The American Theatre Organ Society, 2005.

 Messineo, David.
-Article on the organ in Radio City Music Hall.
+Document on the organ in Radio City Music Hall.

 Steven E. Lawson: organ consoles